GREAT WALL OF CHINA NEAR BEIJING

 To the left a trail follows along sections on top of the wall that lead to Jinshanling about 10 kilometers away.
 Many people hike this section, usually starting in Jinshanling and finishing in Simatai, (See Below).
 Hikers are periodically accosted by peasants selling postcards and souvenirs.
 Sometimes they act as guides and expect tourists to buy something at the end of their stint.
 Most are subsistence farmers, who can earn four or five dollars selling stuff on a good day.
 There is a snack bar on one section of the wall.
 Primitive guesthouse have been set up in watch towers for those who want to stay the night.
 Getting There: Lonely Planet (click Getting There) Lonely Planet

-Great Wall at Jinshanling (115 kilometers from Beijing) is an in impressive section of the Great Wall with 158 towers and terraces.
+Great Wall at Jinshanling (115 kilometers from Beijing, and 10 kilometers from the Simatai) is an in impressive section of the Great Wall with 158 towers and terraces.
 Built in 1567 under the supervision of one of China's most famous generals, Xu Da, the wall zigzags it way across a series of green mountains.
 Among the well-preserved structures are square sentry turrets, battlements, and beacon towers.
 Among its unique features are warehouses, shops with columns made of ground brick and towers with window frames made granite and carved marble.
 Many of have been restored in recent years.
 Getting There: Lonely Planet (click Getting There) Lonely Planet

 Great Wall Hike Between Simatai and Jinshanling is one of the better outing that one can do will staying in Beijing.
 The ten kilometer hike is almost completely on the wall itself.
 There are some steep ups and downs but nothing that is too difficult or too scary for vertigo sufferers.
 The hike can be done either way but most people start in Jinshanling and finish in Simatai, with their tour bus dropping them off and picking them up.

 The walls are mostly ruins, especially on the Simatai side.
 Around Jinshanling sections of the wall and towers have been carefully restored.
 There is even a souvenir shop and guesthouse in one of the towers.
 There are many peasant farmer touts.
 Some are quite persistent and won’t leave you alone until you buy something.
-Those that sell cold drinks on hot days offer some welcome releif.
+Those that sell cold drinks on hot days offer some welcome relief.

 Getting There: You can reach Simitai and Jinshanling by catching a minibus at Dongzhimen stadium.
 Many of those who do this hike do so as part of a tour organized by the hostels in Beijing, with a bus picking everybody up in the morning and drops them at Jinshanling after a drive of three hours or so.
 The hikers hiker to Simatai, where they are picked up and taken back to Beijing and dropped around dinner time.